gorenje/rippenstein/works/horrorscope.md

 [Go to Today](/horrorscope/YYYYMMDDD){: .todaylink }

 *Warning*: As the Monkeys become yet more infinite, predictions may be adjusted and/or refined and/or changed.
 Be assured that the only certainity of the future is that there is a future.

+*And always remember:* Predicting the future is not about being right tomorrow, it's about convincing someone today.

 <script type="text/javascript">
 var add0 = function(r){ return (r < 10 ?
 "0" : "") + r; }